The Doctrine of the Mean 中庸

-Therefore the Superior Man treats people as human beings, and once they have corrected themselves, he lets them be.
+Therefore the Noble Man treats people as human beings, and once they have corrected themselves, he lets them be.
 Being sincere and fair to all, though this is different from the Way, it are not far from it.
 This means “not doing to others what you don't want done to yourself.”
 There are four general ways that this can be characterized, one of which I 1 have been able to fully practice:

 (1) Treating my father as I expect my son to treat me.

 (2) Treating my ruler as I expect my ministers to treat me.

 (3) Treating my older brothers as I expect my younger brothers to treat me.